DavidRC-Projects/Fjones-Personal-Training/README.md

 ## Introduction

 The primary goal of this webpage is to serve as a platform for my friend's business.
 Currently, my friend does not have a website and relies on word-of-mouth to build his client base.
-This site aims to offer an engaging and informative introduction to his qualifications, experience, and training philosophy.
+This site aims to offer an engaging and informative introduction to his experience, training philosophy and what he can offer.
 It will also provide details about one-on-one training sessions, group training, nutritional guidance and customised workout plans.
-Additionally, the webpage will feature a booking system and accessible contact options, making it easy for potential clients to reach out, ask questions, and schedule consultations.
+Additionally, the webpage will feature a booking system and accessible contact options, making it easier for the potential clients to reach out, ask questions, and schedule consultations.
+This will hopefully bring in new business and target people from any training level that want to improve their strength or fitness.

 ## CONTENTS
 [User Experience]
 [User Stories]

+[Features]

+[Design]
+* Colour scheme
+* Typography
+* Wireframes

 ## User Experience (UX)